 Picture a high-performing sales rep. What do you see?
 Is he a charming and charismatic?
 Is she aggressive?
 Does he challenge?
 Does she consult?

-Most sales leaders have a strong view about what “good looks like” when it comes to sales rep. They’ve formed a profile of the ideal salesperson, often matching how they see themselves.
+Most sales leaders have a strong view about what “good looks like” when it comes to sales rep. They’ve formed a salesperson profile of the ideal sales rep, often matching how they see themselves.
 Confirmation bias runs rampant even in today’s data-rich sales organizations.

 We should ask ourselves, how many of these qualities accurately depict high performance today?
 Consider these common myths:

-Myth 1: The perfect rep is extremely outgoing and extroverted
+Myth 1: The perfect sales rep is extremely outgoing and extroverted

 Truth: Yes, many reps tend to be extroverted.
 But some great salespeople aren’t always the most outgoing in the room.
 That said, a good rep should be enthusiastic about their product/service and helping customers.

 Truth: Some great reps aren’t pushy at all.
 They view themselves as facilitators of the buying process.
 Today’s buyers need partners they can trust to solve complex issues.
 Good reps understand the importance of building trust and partnership along the buying journey.